 So, if the origin of Halloween does stretch all the way back before Babel, what was this holiday orginally?
 No one knows for sure, but there are several theories:

 Even if there is a biblical connection to the origin of this holiday, should Christians participate?
 That depends on how we celebrate.

 As Christians, there are some aspects of traditional Halloween that can be fun, such as dressing up, playing games and enjoying time with friends and family—and, of course, treats and candy.
 But many parts, carried over from Samhain and other non-Christian celebrations, do not honor God.

 Some of the decorations and costumes, for example, glamorize death, demons, and other occult rituals.
 But we are to worship God, who is the Author of life, and nothing else.
 Even many seemingly innocent Halloween pranks go against the fruits of the Spirit (Galatians 5:19–23) and Christ’s command to love our neighbors (Luke 10:27–28).

 Instead of going along with the world, Christians should find ways to honor God.
 Exchange trick-or-treating for sharing the good news of Jesus.
 Turn from ghost stories to tales about the true heroes of the past (start in Hebrews 11).
 Give food to those who are hungry instead of expecting candy.
 Celebrate decidedly Christian events, instead, such as the Reformation.
-More history and ideas are available in these previous articles: and A Night When Evil Is Celebrated.

 Every day can be used to honor God.
 Even when the rest of world celebrates death, we can celebrate new life.